Krnov: Sights

-The landmark of the town square is the Neorenaissance town hall.
-It was built in 1901–1903 on the site of an old town hall from the 16th century.
+The main landmark of the town square is the Neo-Renaissance town hall.
+It was built in 1901–1903, on the site of an old town hall from the 16th century.
 It has a richly decorated 52 m high tower, which is a copy of the Währing town hall tower.
 The town hall was designed by Leopold Bauer, native of Krnov.
 The second urban landmark is the town savings bank, connected with the town hall.
 The Art Nouveau-Baroque building with a richly structured façade was built in 1906–1907.

 The Krnov Synagogue is the only synagogue in the region which survived to this day in its original form.
 The interior is the Moorish Revival style.
 Today it serves as an exhibition and concert hall.

 The Church of Saint Martin in the historic centre was first documented in 1281.
 The wooden church was replaced by the current stone one at the turn of the 14th and 15th centuries.
 The second tower was added in the 16th century.
 The 67 m high towers were part of the town's defense system.
 One of the towers is open to the public as a lookout tower.

 The Church of Saint Benedict consists of a rotunda from the 13th century and a church without a tower.
 The interior is decorated with valuable frescoes from the period between the 13th and 15th centuries.

 The Baroque complex of the Minorite monastery with the Church of the Nativity of the Virgin Mary was built after 1779, when the original Gothic buildings were destroyed by a fire.
 The monastery was abolished in 1950 and restored in 1989.

 Krnov Castle was built in 1531–1535.
-Today it serves commercial purposes and as an administrative seat, only the courtyard is freely accessible.
+Today it serves commercial purposes and as an administrative seat, and only the courtyard is freely accessible.

-An important technical monument is the former spinning mill and warehouse of the Alois Larisch factory with a sample workshop, including a set of machinery.
+An important technical monument is the former cotton mill and warehouse of the Alois Larisch factory with a sample workshop, including a set of machinery.
 It is a Neoclassical building from 1922, protected as a national cultural monument.

 Cvilín

-Cvilín is hill known as a pilgrimage site with the Church of Our Lady of the Seven Sorrows and Stations of the Cross.
+Cvilín is a hill on the southeastern edge of the town, known as a pilgrimage site with the Church of Our Lady of the Seven Sorrows and Stations of the Cross.
 The church was built in 1722–1727 and replaced the wooden chapel, which did not have enough capacity for the number of believers participating in the pilgrimage.
 It is one of the most important Baroque monuments in the region.
 Since 2018, it has been protected as a national cultural monument.

 On the hill is also a 26 m high observation tower, constructed in 1902–1903.
 It is a stone romantic building topped by a lookout with a battlement.
 In the second part of the Cvilín hill is the ruin of the Cvilín Castle.
 It was built before 1253 and destroyed during the Thirty Years' War.